 |---|---|---|

-The pattern that emerges across all three data sources: spiritual life coaches as a group earn slightly less than the broader life coaching average, and the spread inside the niche is unusually wide.
-(For broader context, our life coach salary guide covers the full picture across niches.)
+The pattern that emerges across all three data sources: there is no automatic spiritual-coaching premium.
+Business model, client volume, pricing, referrals, and audience matter more than the niche label.
+For broader context, our life coach salary guide covers the full picture across niches.

 How much do spiritual life coaches charge per session?